Ramadan is here! Taraweeh is everyday after Isha.

 How can I prepare for Ramadan?

-Dr. Ra'ed al-Rosan's khutbah, made on January 23rd, is also excellent.
+Dr. Ra'ed al-Rosan's khutbah, made on January 23rd, is excellent.

 How does Ramadan work?

-On the first night of Ramadan, which as of 2026, is either February 17th or 18th, we'll be praying the long nightly prayer after Isha, called Taraweeh, at Tajweed Institute.
+On the first night of Ramadan, which as of 2026, is February 17th, we'll be praying the long nightly prayer after Isha, called Taraweeh, at Tajweed Institute.

 It's custom to then wake up slightly before fajr to eat, as our fasting starts then.
 Until Maghrib, we cannot eat or drink unless medically necessary.